What are the three DWI Detection Phases?

 Finally, let’s talk about the Fourth Amendment in DUI cases before we move on.
 Police need a legal reason to pull you over.
 If they do not have one, then this is an illegal search and seizure.
 Therefore, you should file a motion to suppress because police violated your legal rights.
 This is true even if police later learn that you are DUI.

-Table 1: DUI and DWI Evidence Cues.These are the cues police use to detect and arrest suspected drunk drivers.
+DUI Phase One Visual Clues.These are the cues police use to detect and arrest suspected drunk drivers.

 They are divided into three groups: (1) problems maintaining a proper lane; (2) speed and braking problems; and (3) judgment problems.